Oakland Ballet History

 In 2010, the company welcomed internationally acclaimed choreographer and director Graham Lustig as Artistic Director.
 Under Lustig’s leadership, Oakland Ballet Company has rekindled its commitment to serving the local community by producing ballet that is vibrant in its artistic vision and draws on the Bay Area’s diverse talent.

 In addition to his production of The Nutcracker, Lustig has broadened the company’s performing focus to include Luna Mexicana, a celebration of Dia de los Muertos, begun collaborations with local artists and arts organizations, and commissioned new work from local choreographers such as Sonya Delwaide, Natalya Shoaf, and Linda Stele II.
 He established East Bay Dances to provide performance opportunities to local dance groups.
-In 2011, Lustig established an annual summer intensive dance and choreography workshop for students as well as ongoing training opportunities through The Academy at Oakland Ballet.
+In 2011, Lustig established an annual summer intensive dance and choreography workshop for students looking to accelerate their training.
 Reviving Oakland Ballet’s role in arts education in the East Bay, Lustig establishing OBC’s Discover Dance community engagement program and You Can Dance!, a residency program bringing dance education into the public schools.